YoshifumiFuyuno/Search-from-Popup-or-ContextMenu/README.md

 It is easy to understand if there is a screenshot etc.

 ## License
-Copyright (C) 2019  Yoshifumi Fuyuno
+Copyright © 2019 Yoshifumi Fuyuno

 ## Acknowledgment
 I would like to take this opportunity to express my appreciation to developers.